 On-campus housing for married couples or individuals with children is not provided.
+Additionally, NMJC has no co-ed housing options.

-Schedule of Housing Opening / Closing Dates
+Schedule of Housing Opening / Closing Dates & Rate Schedule

 Refer to the Student Handbook or the Campus Housing Handbook for housing opening and closing dates.
+Additionally, the Handbooks detail the rate schedule.